 Drama: Students may participate in plays or participate as a member of the technical crew.
 Let your inner actor come out and be part of this group.
-Drama Club meets after school and puts on a performance once a trimester.
+Drama Club meets after school and puts at least one performance a year.

 Fitness Club: Fitness Club is an open program getting students excited about getting off their seats and on their feet two times a week.
-We jog/walk and run on Tuesday and Thursday after school from 2:00 - 3:15 p.m.
+We jog/walk and run on Tuesday and Thursday after school from 2:15 - 3:30 p.m.
 Fitness Club students who stay in the program for over 70% of the time and have at least a 2.0 GPA get to go with us on an end-of-the-year field trip to the beach.

-Intra-mural Sports: Several sports are offered after school throughout the year.
-All Townsend students are permitted to participate as long as they meet the 2.0 GPA requirement.
+Intra-mural Sports: These are offered after school throughout the year.
+All Townsend students are permitted to participate if they meet the 2.0 GPA requirement.
 Students may participate in tournaments when offered.
 Students will try out for positions on the teams.